CLIUtils/CLI11/README.md

 ### Subcommands

+Subcommands are keywords that invoke a new set of options and features.
+For example, the `git` command has a long series of subcommands, like `add` and `commit`.
+Each can have its own options and implementations.
-Subcommands are supported, and can be nested infinitely.
+Subcommands are supported in CLI11, and can be nested infinitely.
 To add a subcommand, call the `add_subcommand` method with a name and an optional description.
 This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.
 Add `->ignore_case()` to a subcommand to allow